CSCI3356-Fall2024/Pixel-Pirates/README.md

 ## meg
 ### in progress
-1. Work on new view for results page
+1. Work with Jason to get the new rewards item to show up in rewards page

+### done
+1. create new form to create rewards item

 ## Delivery 4